Fancy-Templates/latex-exam/README.md

 % alternatively: \allowcheatsheet, \allownothing, or free text
 ```

-Besides these, there are probably just two more options that you are potentially interested in:
+Besides these, there are probably just two or three more options that you are potentially interested in:

 ```latex
 % This allows to add more information to the cover page